OpenFAST/openfast/docs/source/user/api_change.rst

 Module                                        Line  Flag Name        Example Value
 ============================================= ==== ================= ========================================================================================================================================================================================================
 FAST.Farm                                     67   CurlSection       --- CURLED-WAKE PARAMETERS [only used if Mod_Wake=2 or 3] ---
-FAST.Farm                                     68   Swirl             False      Swirl             - Switch to include swirl velocities in wake [only used if Mod_Wake=2 or Mod_Wake=3] (-) (switch)
+FAST.Farm                                     68   Swirl             DEFAULT    Swirl             - Switch to include swirl velocities in wake (-) (switch) [DEFAULT=True]
-FAST.Farm                                     69   k_VortexDecay     0.         k_VortexDecay     - Vortex decay constant for curl (-)
+FAST.Farm                                     69   k_VortexDecay     DEFAULT    k_VortexDecay     - Vortex decay constant for curl (-) [DEFAULT=0.01] [only used if Mod_Wake=2]
-FAST.Farm                                     70   NumVortices       DEFAULT    NumVortices       - The number of vortices in the curled wake model (-) [DEFAULT=100]
+FAST.Farm                                     70   NumVortices       DEFAULT    NumVortices       - The number of vortices in the curled wake model (-) [DEFAULT=100] [only used if Mod_Wake=2]
-FAST.Farm                                     71   sigma_D           DEFAULT    sigma_D           - The width of the vortices in the curled wake model non-dimesionalized by rotor diameter (-) [DEFAULT=0.2]
+FAST.Farm                                     71   sigma_D           DEFAULT    sigma_D           - The width of the vortices in the curled wake model non-dimensionalized by rotor diameter (-) [DEFAULT=0.2] [only used if Mod_Wake=2]
-FAST.Farm                                     72   FilterInit        DEFAULT    FilterInit        - Switch to filter the initial wake plane deficit and select the number of grid points for the filter {0: no filter, 1: filter of size 1} or DEFAULT [DEFAULT=1] [unused for Mod_Wake=1] (switch)
+FAST.Farm                                     72   FilterInit        DEFAULT    FilterInit        - Switch to filter the initial wake plane deficit and select the number of grid points for the filter {0: no filter, 1: filter of size 1} or DEFAULT [DEFAULT=1] (switch)
-FAST.Farm                                     73   k_vCurl           20         k_vCurl           - Calibrated parameter for scaling the eddy viscosity in the curled-wake model (-) [only used if Mod_Wake=2 or Mod_Wake=3] [>=0] or DEFAULT [DEFAULT=2.0 ]
+FAST.Farm                                     73   k_vCurl           DEFAULT    k_vCurl           - Calibrated parameter for scaling the eddy viscosity in the curled-wake model (-) [>=0] or DEFAULT [DEFAULT=2.0 ]
 FAST.Farm                                     74   Mod_Projection    DEFAULT    Mod_Projection    - Switch to select how the wake plane velocity is projected in AWAE {1: keep all components, 2: project against plane normal} or DEFAULT [DEFAULT=1: if Mod_Wake is 1 or 3, or DEFAULT=2: if Mod_Wake is 2] (switch)
-FAST.Farm                                     91   OutAllPlanes      True       OutAllPlanes      - Output all wake planes at all time steps.
+FAST.Farm                                     91   OutAllPlanes      DEFAULT    OutAllPlanes      - Output all wake planes at all time steps.
 [DEFAULT=False]
 AeroDyn 15                                    13   Buoyancy          True       Buoyancy          - Include buoyancy effects? (flag)
 AeroDyn 15                                    65   HubPropsSection   ======  Hub Properties ============================================================================== [used only when Buoyancy=True]
 AeroDyn 15                                    66   VolHub            7.0        VolHub            - Hub volume (m^3)